adamcobabe/mrv/doc/source/develop.rst

 This invoked the C++ copy constructor, and incremented the reference count on the MObject.
 Copying MObjects might come at additional costs though in case the MObject encapsulates data.

 When adding attributes with the bare python Maya API, this situation can easily occur::

 	>>> p.addAttribute(api.MFnTypedAttribute().create("sa", "stringarray", api.MFnData.kStringArray, api.MFnStringArrayData().create())

 In this example, we created two temporary function sets, ``MFnTypedAttribute`` and ``MFnStringArrayData``.
-The ``create`` methods of the respective sets return newly create MObjects - the only one who keeps a reference is the actual function set.
-Two bad things happen:
+The ``create`` methods of the respective sets return newly created MObjects - the only one who keeps a reference is the actual function set.
+Two bad things happened in the example:

-#. ``MFnStringArrayData`` returned an MObject encapsulating an empty string array to you, then it goes out of scope, and decrements its reference count on the returned MObject during its destruction sequence.
+#. ``MFnStringArrayData`` returned an MObject encapsulating an empty string array, then it goes out of scope, and decrements its reference count on the returned MObject during its destruction sequence.
 The MObject has no one referencing it anymore, so it will destroy itself and its data.
 Python still has a handle onto the memory location that once kept the MObject, and it is passed to ``MFnTypedAttribute.create``.
-#. ``MFnTypedAttribute.create`` produces a new attribute ``MObject`` with invalid default data, returns it and destroys itself as it goes out of scope.
-Again, the reference count of the newly created Attribute decrements to 0, which destroys the Attribute and its data.
-The python handle you see will be passed to the ``p.addAttribute`` method, which tries to create an attribute from deleted data.
+#. ``MFnTypedAttribute.create`` produces a new attribute ``MObject`` with (possibly) invalid default data, returns it and destroys itself as it goes out of scope.
+Again, the reference count of the newly created Attribute MObject decrements to 0, which destroys the Attribute and its data.
+The python handle you got will be passed to the ``p.addAttribute`` method, which tries to create an attribute from deleted data.

 If you try that line, you will see that it apparently works, but its not guaranteed to do so, nor will you be able to tell whether the caused memory corruption will crash Maya at a later point.